antonkurenkov/hub-builder/README.md

        alt="tweet button" title="👍Share Jina with your friends on Twitter"></img>
 </a>

-Jina Hub Builder is an app for building user generated pod images, testing and publishing them on docker hub.
+Jina Hub Builder is an app for building user generated pod images, testing and publishing them on Docker hub.

 ![](.github/.README_images/hub-builder-demo.gif)